 Program Manager and Facilitator

-Tracy “Tylee’ Sewell is an innovative, Urban Farmer, Permaculturist, passionate Artist, Educator and Landscape Designer.
-She earned her BFA and MS from Pratt Institute in Graphic Design and Communications Design, MAT from Lander University in Art Education and AAS from Gwinnett Technical College in Environmental Horticulture, Landscape Design and Sustainable Urban Agriculture.
+Tylee earned her BFA and MS from Pratt Institute in Graphic Design and Communications Design, as well as a Master of Arts in Teaching from Lander University in Art Education and an Associate of Applied Science from Gwinnett Technical College in Environmental Horticulture, Landscape Design and Sustainable Urban Agriculture.
 Her mix of enthusiasm, desire and integrity for improving the environment has made her an ambassador for self-reliance, food security and sustainable food within communities.

 CENTRAL VALLEY CALIFORNIA